 - (2) Knowledge.
-The applicant for an air traffic controller rating shall receive knowledge instruction through an approved training course on the knowledge areas appropriate to the holder of an air traffic controller rating on the subjects as specified below for each rating sought:

-- (a) Aerodrome control rating:

-- (i) Aerodrome layout, physical characteristics and visual aids.

-- (ii) Airspace structure.

-- (iii) Applicable rules, procedures and source of information.

-- (iv) Air navigation facilities.

-- (v) Air traffic control equipment and its use.

-- (vi) Terrain and prominent landmarks.

-- (vii) Characteristics of air traffic.

-- (viii) Weather phenomena.

-- (ix) Emergency and search and rescue plans.

-- (b) Approach control procedural and area control procedural ratings:

-- (i) Airspace structure;

-- (ii) Applicable rules, procedures and source of information.
+The applicant for an air traffic controller rating shall receive knowledge instruction through an approved training course on the knowledge areas appropriate to the holder of an air traffic controller rating on the subjects as specified below for each rating sought: - (a) Aerodrome control rating: - (i) Aerodrome layout, physical characteristics and visual aids. - (ii) Airspace structure. - (iii) Applicable rules, procedures and source of information. - (iv) Air navigation facilities. - (v) Air traffic control equipment and its use. - (vi) Terrain and prominent landmarks. - (vii) Characteristics of air traffic. - (viii) Weather phenomena. - (ix) Emergency and search and rescue plans. - (b) Approach control procedural and area control procedural ratings: - (i) Airspace structure; - (ii) Applicable rules, procedures and source of information.

-- (iii) Air navigation facilities.

-- (iv) Air traffic control equipment and its use.

-- (v) Terrain and prominent landmarks.

-- (vi) Characteristics of air traffic and traffic flow. - (vii) Weather phenomena. - (viii) Emergency and search and rescue plans. - (c) Approach control surveillance, approach precision radar control and area control surveillance ratings.
+- (iii) Air navigation facilities. - (iv) Air traffic control equipment and its use. - (v) Terrain and prominent landmarks. - (vi) Characteristics of air traffic and traffic flow. - (vii) Weather phenomena. - (viii) Emergency and search and rescue plans. - (c) Approach control surveillance, approach precision radar control and area control surveillance ratings.
 The applicant shall meet the requirements specified in (2) above in so far as they affect the area of responsibility, and shall have demonstrated a level of knowledge appropriate to the privileges granted, in at least the following additional subjects: - (i) Principles, use and limitations of applicable ATS surveillance systems and associated equipment; and - (ii) Procedures for the provision of ATS surveillance services, as appropriate, including procedures to ensure appropriate terrain clearance. - (2) Knowledge testing.
 An applicant for an air traffic controller rating shall: - (a) Have received an endorsement for the knowledge test from an authorised instructor who: - (i) Conducted the training on the knowledge areas; and - (ii) Certifies that the person is prepared for the required knowledge test; and - (b) Pass the required knowledge test. - (3) Experience.
-The applicant for an air traffic controller licence shall have: - (a) Satisfactorily completed an approved training course. - (b) Provided, satisfactorily, under the supervision of an appropriately rated air traffic controller: - (i) Aerodrome control rating: an aerodrome control service, for a period of not less than 90 hours or one month, whichever is greater, at the unit for which the rating is sought. - (ii) Approach control procedural, approach control surveillance, area control procedural or area control surveillance rating: the control service for which the rating is sought, for a period of not less than 180 hours or three (3) months, whichever is greater, at the unit for which the rating is sought. - (iii) Approach precision radar control rating: not less than 200 precision approaches of which not more than 100 shall have been carried out on a radar simulator approved for that purpose by the Authority.
-Not less than 50 of those precision approaches shall have been carried out at the unit and on the equipment for which the rating is sought. - (c) If the privileges of the approach control surveillance rating include surveillance radar approach duties, the experience shall include not less than 25 plan position indicator approaches on the surveillance equipment of the type in use at the unit for which the rating is sought and under the supervision of an appropriately rated approach radar controller.
+The applicant shall have: - (a) Satisfactorily completed an approved training course. - (b) , demonstrated the required competence while providing, under the supervision of an air traffic control (ATC) on-the-job training intrusctor (OJTI), one or more of the following: - (i) Aerodrome control rating: an aerodrome control service, for a period of not less than 90 hours or one month, whichever is greater, at the unit for which the rating is sought. - (ii) Approach control procedural, approach control surveillance, area control procedural or area control surveillance rating: the control service for which the rating is sought, for a period of not less than 180 hours or three (3) months, whichever is greater, at the unit for which the rating is sought. - (iii) Approach precision radar control rating: not less than 200 precision approaches of which not more than 100 shall have been carried out on a radar simulator approved for that purpose by the Authority.
+Not less than 50 of those precision approaches shall have been carried out at the unit and on the equipment for which the rating is sought.

-- (d) The experience specified under (3)(b)(ii) shall have been completed within the 6-month period immediately preceding application. - (4) Skill.
+- (c) - (d) The application for a rating shall be made within six months from the completion of experience specified in 2.6.3.3.3.b). - (4) Skill.
 The applicant shall have demonstrated by passing the required skill test, at a level appropriate to the privileges being granted, the skill, judgment and performance required to provide a safe, orderly and expeditious control service, including the recognition and management of threats and errors.